tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/常见问题/其他问题_intl_en.md

 ### Why can't pushes be received in an iOS build production environment?
-1. The production environment must meet the following testing conditions: the application is the ad-hoc/App Store build (with the release certificate "Production"), and the release certificate is uploaded and successfully verified.
+1. Check whether the production environment meets the following testing conditions: the application is the ad-hoc/App Store build (with the release certificate "Production"), and the release certificate is uploaded and successfully verified.
 2. Check whether the `bundle id` configured in the Xcode project matches the configured `Provision Profile` file and whether the `Provision Profile` file corresponding to the application has been configured with the message push capability.
 3. Check whether the environment specified by the `aps-environment` field in the `embedded.mobileprovision` file is correct.

 ### Why can't pushes be received in the production environment?
-The production environment must meet the following testing conditions: the application is a build packaged with the ad-hoc certificate or the release certificate ("Production") and uploaded to App Store.
+Check whether the production environment meets the following testing conditions: the application is a build packaged with the ad-hoc certificate or the release certificate ("Production") and uploaded to App Store.

 ### Why is the iOS token invalid?
 - The system was logged out or the application was uninstalled.